YJPark0806/YJPark0806/README.md

 - **Lab:** Aerospace Lab of PENG for Leaders of the World
 - Coauthored a paper on reorienting satellite antennas using reinforcement learning under unknown attitude failures. 🛰️
 - Validated the satellite reaction wheel dynamics simulation to correct discrepancies by developing an independent simulator using Python. 🚀
+- Documented the project code highlighting RL agent-environment interaction and presented it to lab members. 📑

 ## 👨‍🏫 Teaching Experience
 ### Mentoring Program at KAU